 Does People Also Viewed Make You More Visible?

-You can choose whether or not other people’s information appears on your profile, but it doesn’t say anything about the company using your information on other people’s profiles.
+You can choose to keep other people’s information off your profile.
+But LinkedIn doesn’t discuss placing your information on other people’s profiles.

 What Should You Do?

 I’m a job seeker advocate.
-Because of that, I advise my clients to select “No.” It’s not their job to direct recruiters (the largest viewer group on the platform) to other people’s profiles.
+Because of that, I advise my clients to select “No.” It’s not their job to direct recruiters to other people’s profiles.